muhme/joomla-branches-tester/README.md

           the entire database content of the Joomla instance will be lost.
           See [Database and File System Consistency](#database-and-file-system-consistency) for more details.

-Running `joomla-cypress` Cypress tests without `installLanguage` and `installJoomlaMultiLanguage` on Joomla version 6.0 (if language packages are not yet available and tests would fail with error `Unable to detect manifest file.`):
+Skipping the Cypress tests `installLanguage` and `installJoomlaMultiLanguage` is required for Joomla versions that are not released yet (for example, Joomla 6.1 in January 2026), as the language packages are not yet available and the tests would fail with the error `Unable to detect manifest file.` Set the environment variable `CYPRESS_SKIP_INSTALL_LANGUAGES=1`:
 ```
-CYPRESS_SKIP_INSTALL_LANGUAGES=1 scripts/test 60 joomla-cypress
+CYPRESS_SKIP_INSTALL_LANGUAGES=1 scripts/test 61 joomla-cypress
 ```

 Running only the `user.cy.js` test spec file and watching the progress with NoVNC: